-The veritable heart of the home, the kitchen sees a lot of action day in, day out.
-It's rush hour busy every morning, it's where meals are cooked and dishes washed in the evening, and more often than not - in this odd limbo of lockdown and stay-at-home orders – it's where the whole family ends up repeatedly throughout the day, seven days a week.
+Kitchen wall decor ideas are important to consider: as the veritable heart of the home, the kitchen sees a lot of action day in, day out.
+It's rush-hour busy every morning, it's where meals are cooked and dishes washed in the evening, and, more often than not, it's where the whole family ends up repeatedly throughout the day, seven days a week.

-There's no denying that a kitchen must be a functional space, but that doesn't mean it can't be stylish, too.
-Your existing furniture, cabinetry and appliances will usually influence the room's decor, yet how you decorate your kitchen's walls can enhance the space and crucially, your mood, too.
+There's no denying that kitchen ideas need to be practical, but that doesn't mean they can't be stylish, too.
+Your existing cabinetry and appliances will usually influence the room's decor, yet how you style your kitchen's walls can enhance the space, too.

 'Not only will there be sauces and splashes, but also knocks and scrapes.
 Whatever you choose needs to be robust and cleanable,' he adds.

 Kitchen wall decor ideas

 What should I put on a kitchen wall, you ask?
 If you're keen to give your kitchen wall a whole new look, we have a whole host of super stylish, yet brilliantly practical kitchen wall decor ideas – along with inspiring pictures of kitchens – to help you transform your space for the better.

 1. Bring new focus with a bold wallpaper